CraigKelly/dmk/README.md

 `make release` handles tagging and pushing to GitHub.

 `make install` will perform the standard `go install` but will *also* install the bash completions we make available for `dmk`.
 Note that this will use `sudo` and it currently the only way to get the bash completions.

+Before submiting a pull-request or merging into a mainline branch, you should be sure that `make lint` passes with no errors.
+We use the standard `go vet` plus a few extras.
+Even though we don't use the entire `gometalinter` suite, we do use it to install the linters we use.
+All this can be handled with `make lint-install`.